 Crunchy, Sweet, and Tangy Bread and Butter Pickles

 I love bread and butter pickles.
 That sweet tangy crunch layered into burgers, diced in tunafish sandwiches, or just grabbed straight out of the jar and snacked on.
 As a kid it was the only pickled thing I really liked.
 Dill pickles, pickled onions, pickled beets, etc… Ick.
 Or at least that’s what my palate at a minion’s age thought.
-Since then I’ve come to love and appreciate many other pickles, especially after spending nearly 2 decades eating Vietnamese food.
+Since then I’ve come to love and appreciate nearly every kind of pickled delight, especially after spending over 2 decades eating Vietnamese food.
 It seems like the Vietnamese pickle just about anything and Diane’s mom and, of course Diane, are seriously good at it.
-But my first and true pickle love are still the bread and butter pickles.
+Her pickled, slightly spicy & crunchy baby white eggplant is a thing of wonder and pure deliciousness.
+But my first and true pickle love is still the bread and butter pickle.

 Homemade Bread and Butter Pickles Recipe